 Currently, Nancy shares her expertise by training Master Gardeners in the subject areas of soils, woody ornamental plants, vegetables, herbs, insects and landscaping.
 Her community outreach efforts focus on school and community gardening, engaging youth and adults at special events, and co-leading the Conservation@Home Program with Forest Preserves of Cook County.

-Master Gardeners in the South or Southwest Suburbs of Cook County
+Master Gardeners in Cook County

 The Master Gardener adult volunteer program is nationwide.
 Master Gardeners are a vital link in getting horticulture information to the public through University of Illinois Extension offices.
 Education is what we're all about.
 With no products or services to sell, Master Gardeners can provide unbiased, research-based information from the University of Illinois to the public.

 Master Gardener Speaker's Bureau